terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/single_zone_cluster/README.md

-# Single Zone Cluster
+# Single zone cluster example

-This is an example of creating a single zone VPC Gen2 OpenShift cluster with cluster autoscaler addon.
+This example creates a VPC with a Red Hat OpenShift cluster in a single zone.
+The example includes autoscaling for the cluster.